rubyonjets/jets/docs/_docs/polymorphic-support.md

 ## What is polymorphic support?

-Polymorphic support is the Jets ability to write the your lambda functions in other languages like python or node.
+Polymorphic support is the Jets ability to write your lambda functions in other languages like python or node.

 ## Why polymorphic support?